Enumerating planar stuffed maps as hypertrees of mobiles: Background on stuffed maps

 \subsection{Branch-pointed stuffed maps}

 As mentioned in the Introduction, one motivation to study stuffed maps is to establish convergence, in some sense, as a random discrete metric space to a random continuous metric space.
 All methods known to the author require a bijection to some path-connected tree-like object.
 However, one distinguishing feature of stuffed maps is that they may have distinct path-connected components connected by branches, which makes it not always possible to label vertices with their graph distances from the source vertex.
 To facilitate such bijections, we will slightly change the type of stuffed map studied in this work by decorating them and restricting their 2-cells.
-Define a \textit{branch-pointed stuffed} (BPS) map as a pointed stuffed map whose faces come from polygons of any size and multi-boundary 2-cells where each boundary has a distinguished vertex called a \textit{spurious point}.
+Define a \textit{branch-pointed stuffed} (BPS) map as a stuffed map such that each boundary of a multi-boundary 2-cells has a distinguished vertex called a \textit{spurious point}.
+There is an additional distinguished point that does not coincide with a spurious point.
 The source cannot coincide with a spurious point.
-One can define the following set of BMS maps analogously to our definition of $\mathbb{M}_{\ell}(S;v)$ for stuffed maps: denote it $\overline{\mathbb{M}}_{\ell}(S;v)$.
+One can define the following set of BPS maps analogously to our definition of $\mathbb{M}_{\ell}(S;v)$ for stuffed maps: denote it $\overline{\mathbb{M}}_{\ell}(S;v)$.

-Working with rooted BMS maps allows one to give each vertex a positive integer label, which is key to the bijection.
-Note that on the level of enumeration, computing the generating function of BMS maps suffices to enumerate stuffed maps and vice versa.
+Working with rooted BPS maps allows one to give each vertex a positive integer label, which is key to the bijection.
+Note that on the level of enumeration, computing the generating function of BPS maps suffices to enumerate stuffed maps and vice versa.
 For more details, see the Remark in Section 3.1.